Table of Contents

 Intensive Outpatient Treatment

-IOPs offer participants the ability to continue their employment or academic obligations, receiving support and therapy as needed as they prepare to reenter society.
+IOPs offer clients the ability to continue their employment or academic obligations, receiving support and therapy as needed as they prepare to reenter society.
+This way, people can continue recovering from alcohol addiction without putting their daily lives on hold.
+During an intensive outpatient program, they can continue participating in intense therapeutic interventions like individual and group therapy, skill development, and medication management as necessary.

 Start Your Alcoholism Recovery Journey Today

-If you or a loved one are thinking of seeking treatment for addiction to alcohol but have questions, call us at 888-965-3085 or contact us here.
+If you or a loved one are thinking of seeking treatment for addiction to alcohol but have questions, call us at 888-965-3085 or fill out our secure contact form.
 Our highly qualified staff will be happy to assist you.

 Get the help you need to begin your journey to recovery.